Ryan-Iacovone/Web-Scraping-Books/README.md

 # Web-Scraping-Books

- Scraping book information from the web
+Scraping basic book information from the web.
+Used staff lists to identify books to scrape and then compiled lists of staff lists to make the process more efficient